Important Safety Tips from Aromatherapy Educators

 Tell us about your classes and what you teach regarding essential oils.

 We are located in Portage, Michigan and encompass the greater Kalamazoo area.
 We conduct a five-week course which is comprised of an education on 100 plus singles and blends, their safe use, and recipes.
-Our classes are limited to six people with the hope that everyone in attendance will be comfortable and feel included in our discussions.
+Since Covid, we’ve limited our classes to four people with the hope that a small group will be more comfortable adding to the discussion.
 We cover a lot of material, so in order to help our participants retain all we talk about, we provide a page for each oil discussed and pages on dilution, cautions, and recipes related to the individual oils for their binder which is an easy reference manual moving forward.
 Learn more at www.aromaessentials.info.